 Have you ever rolled a worm or snake out of clay?
 Then you were on the road that leads to coiled pottery.
 Using coils, forms are built up into the desired size and shape.
 Coiled pots can take on any number of forms, and can be tiny or huge.
 The coils may or may not be completely welded together, depending on the desired surface effect.
 The coiling technique doesn't require you to use extra tools but they can help with finishing design elements.
 You can use tools to completely smooth out the... coils or you can leave the nice ribbed texture as is.
 Coiling is a simple technique but it can produce some fantastic pottery.
 Use your imagination to create some one of a kind piece.
 Learn the basics of building coil pots with these easy to follow instructions.

 03 of 03

-Pots can be formed by joining flat slabs of clay together.
+If you’re looking to try your hand at something a little harder than a basic pinch or coil pot then you might be ready to try a slab pot.
+These are pots that be formed by joining flat slabs of clay together.
 These pots tend to be a bit tougher, technically speaking, to produce.
 The slabs of clay need to still be wet enough to produce strong seams, yet also firm enough to be able to hold up their own weight when placed vertically.
-Also, joints in slab-built pieces are more likely to crack or split during drying and firing, so especial care must be taken with them when the pot is being built.
+Also, joints in slab-built pieces are more likely to crack or... split during drying and firing, so extra special care must be taken with them when the pot is being built.